top of page

 MOP

-The Maternal Outreach Project (MOP) aims at improving maternal health services to pregnant women in remote, rural areas/villages around a hospital by weekly outreach interventions
+The Maternal Outreach Project (MOP) aims at providing maternal health services to pregnant women in remote, rural areas/villages around Masanga hospital by weekly outreach interventions.

-A pilot project of Masanga Hospital in 2020 revealed that most maternal complications and deaths happended to high risk pregnant women who attempted delivery outside a hospital.
-A complex web of health system challenges (poor infrastructure, unawareness of risks at birth giving and social-economic factors) contributes to these worrisome outcomes.
+A pilotproject of Masanga Hospital in 2020 revealed that most maternal complications and deaths happened to high-risk pregnant women who attempted delivery outside a hospital.
+A complex of social economic factors (personal barriers, poor infrastructure, unawareness of risks at birth giving) contributes to these worrisome outcomes.

-If high-risk pregnancy is identified (e.g. twins or placenta previa) the woman gets a thorough medical consultation conducted by the CHC staff and the scanning professionals.
-A referral letter is handed out with clear advice to give birth at the nearest Hospital (Masanga or Magburaka).
+If a high-risk pregnancy is identified (e.g. twins or placenta previa) the woman gets a thorough medical consultation conducted by the MOP scanning team.
+A referral letter is handed out with clear advice to give birth at the nearest hospital.
 In case of emergency, the woman is referred to the national ambulance service (NEMS) of Sierra Leone.

 Sponsored students involved

-WNF started this project to create an additional opportunity for her sponsored students to operate as certified scanners in the maternal outreach interventions.
+WNF started this project to offer maternal health services and family planning consultation to the communities in small villages in hard-to-reach, rural areas in Sierra Leone.
+At the same time, it created an opportunity for the students, who WNSF sponsors, to operate as certified scanners in the maternal outreach interventions.
 They gain a wealth of work experience in rendering obstetrics services in the field.

 Research

-In order to evaluate the outreach interventions, a quality research project has been added to the main MOP project.
+In order to evaluate the outreach interventions, a quality research project has been started.
 The research aims to assess broadly the influence of the program on pregnant women in rural villages.

 The research team evaluates the interventions for better understanding of: